 Growing Minds, Growing Food: School Garden Programming in East Portland

-Specialized Garden Educators will integrate garden-based lessons into school day curricula in seven schools.
+Specialized Garden Educators will integrate garden-based lessons into school day curricula in seven schools over three years.

 Janus Youth Programs, Inc., $20,000